Meet N Greet

 Jennifer R Poulter writes as J.R.
 Poulter.
-She has been published in Australia, UK and USA, having 7 books with mainstream publishers, including major award winner Mending Lucille, and 9 digital books.
+She has been published in Australia, UK and USA, having 8 books with mainstream publishers, including major award winner Mending Lucille, and 12 digital books.
 She has a 6 book series published for education, “Poetry Action for Classroom and Stage”.
-Five more books are coming out in 2013, with more to follow.
+More books, some international collaborations, are coming out in 2014, including “”Fox Shadows” with Windy Hollow.

 Learn more about J.R.
 Poulter by visiting her website!